khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

 While an illustration will always be created using one of the grid sizes above, the final output dimensions follow these rules:

 - Small illustrations are always output at **72px × 72px**, even if that means there's extra white space in the frame.
 This helps ensure that when multiple small illustrations are present in the same context they will optically align.
 [Icons](/product-foundations/iconography) follow a similar approach.
-- Large, medium, and extra small illustration artwork must fill either the width, height, or both and the remaining whitespace be removed before exporting (frame cropped to artwork).
-Since only one illustration at these sizes should be present in a given context, this should create no alignment issues.
+- Large, medium, and extra small illustrations must fill either the width or the height of the frame (or both), and any remaining whitespace must be removed before exporting (frame cropped to artwork) to prevent alignment issues.
 Use [GitLab UI utility classes](https://unpkg.com/browse/@gitlab/ui@32.45.0/src/scss/utilities.scss) if additional space is needed in a page layout.

 ## Contribute